 Light Requirements

-Avocado is a tropical plant that requires lots of sunlight to thrive.
+An avocado is a tropical plant that requires lots of sunlight to thrive.
 So, choose a location that gets enough sunlight, at least eight hours a day.
 The plant can still grow in partial shade.
 Also, be careful not to burn juvenile trees during the hot summer months.
 And protect them from strong winds.

 Soil Conditions